Discover Miramar

 For three years the game prospered in Karori but one Saturday afternoon in 1908 the Captain was required to inform the members of the Campbell's family decision to give notice to the club to quit as they wished to sell the land.

-The determination to continue with an independent club separate from the two Hutt Valley courses was rewarded with the news that the land the Wellington Golf Club had vacated some years earlier in the Miramar peninsula might be available.
+The determination to continue with an independent club separate from the two Hutt Valley courses was rewarded with the news that the land the Wellington Golf Club had vacated some years earlier on the Miramar peninsula, was available.

 Miramar Golf Club was re-born and over the next four decades flourished to become one of the leading clubs in New Zealand.
 Over this period the club hosted the New Zealand Open Championship, The New Zealand Ladies Amateur and the New Zealand Amateur.